Engineering Playbook · 2026

 Team

-2–4 full-stack engineers, 1 designer, 1 QA, 1 product owner.
-Smaller team = longer timeline, not lower cost.
+2–4 full-stack engineers, 1 designer, 1 tester, 1 product owner.
+A smaller team means a longer build, not a cheaper one.

 12 Steps to Build Your Own ERP